fri-datascience/course_pou/docs/02-uncountable_probability_spaces.md

 \begin{equation}
   (\cup_{i=1}^{\infty} A_i)^c = \cap_{i=1}^{\infty} A_i^c.
 \end{equation}
-Since at least one $A_i$ on the right side is countable, the whole intersection is countable, and therefore the union has a countable complement.
+Since at least one $A_i^c$ on the right side is countable, the whole intersection is countable, and therefore the union has a countable complement.
 It follows that the union is in $\mathcal{F}_3$.